skoolkid/skoolkit/sphinx/source/commands.rst

     -d DIR, --output-dir DIR
                           Write the snapshot file in this directory.
     -f, --force           Overwrite an existing snapshot.
+    -p STACK, --stack STACK
+                          Set the stack pointer.
     --ram OPERATION       Perform a load, move or poke operation on the memory snapshot being built.
 Do '--ram help' for more information.
 This option may be used multiple times.
     --reg name=value      Set the value of a register.
 Do '--reg help' for more information.
 This option may be used multiple times.
+    -s START, --start START
+                          Set the start address to JP to.
     --state name=value    Set a hardware state attribute.
 Do '--state help' for more information.
 This option may be used multiple times.